checkly/checkly-go-sdk/README.md

 ## 🧪 Testing

-There are two different set of tests: unite test and integration tests.
+There are two different set of tests: unit test and integration tests.
 Both can be run with the `go test` command.

 ```bash
 $ go test ./... # unit tests